oracle/truffleruby/doc/user/svm.md

 $ graalvm-0.20/bin/aot-image --ruby
 ```

+This command will take a few minutes to run, and it requires about 6 GB of
+memory so don't run it in an instance or machine with less than 8 GB
+of RAM.

 This gives you a native binary that implements Ruby, similar to the MRI or
 Rubinius executables.
 This binary is subject to the same OTN licence as
 the GraalVM distribution.